Fine-tune with the API or CLI

 Body

 Hyperparameters for the fine-tuning job.
 Supported parameters and their default values vary by model.
-Go to the console and select the same model and training method to view the default values.
+To view the default values, go to the console and select the same model and fine-tuning method.

-The following parameters affect the training cost and are required: n_epochs (number of epochs), batch_size (batch size), and max_length (sequence length).
+The following parameters are required because they affect the training cost: n_epochs (number of epochs), batch_size (batch size), and max_length (sequence length).

 training_type